 You May Have Some Concerns About Depression Therapy…

-Therapy can be an investment—but think of it as an investment in both your personal and professional future.
-You can stop repeating self-defeating cycles and heal emotional pain.
-Reducing your depression and learning better coping mechanisms will lead to a happier, healthier inner life, which can only help your creativity or performance on set.
+Depression therapy can be an investment, an investment in both your personal and professional future.
+Thanks to therapy, you can get free of old, self-defeating cycles and heal emotional pain.
+Reducing your depression and learning better coping mechanisms will lead to a happier, healthier inner life and professional life.

 I’m ashamed that I have depression.

-It’s normal to feel ashamed; that is just one way that depression holds you back.
+It’s normal to feel ashamed, but this is just one more way that depression holds you back.
 There is nothing wrong with you.
-In fact, performers with depression are more common than you think.
-You’ll gain a sense of pride and efficacy as you become empowered by the changes you’ll make.
-Therapy can help normalize and validate any concerns that you have, so you can start your healing journey.
+In fact, depression is much more common than you think.
+Psychotherapy can help normalize and validate any concerns that you have, so you can start your healing journey.
+On the other side, you’ll gain a sense of pride and efficacy as you become empowered by the changes you’ll make.

 I can take care of myself; I don’t need a depression therapist.

-You may have been coping on your own for a while, but perhaps the methods you’ve been using have acted only as a band-aid over the real issue, without ever addressing the root causes.
-This can result in an ongoing cycle of frustration—you end up stuck in place, never able to move forward.
+You may have been coping on your own for a while, but perhaps the methods you’ve been using have acted only as a band-aid over the real issue, because you have never addressed the root causes.
+This can result in an ongoing cycle of frustration: you end up stuck in place, never able to move forward.
 Therapy can help address the underlying cause of the problem rather than help you mask it with coping mechanisms.
-It’s an investment not only in yourself but also your future.

 Schedule Your Appointment For Depression Therapy